SEO Glossary

 Search Engine Glossary – B

 Bing: Bing is a Microsoft search engine that replaces its previous Live Search, Windows Live Search, and MSN Search capabilities.
-In May 2009, Microsoft CEO Steve Ballmer unveiled the search engine.
-In June 2009, Bing was completely operating.
+Microsoft CEO Steve Ballmer unveiled the search engine in May 2009, and It was completely operational in June 2009.

-Back Link: These are basically links from one site to another.
-Backlinks are an integral part of SEO as they play a heavy part in determining where a website is ranked for particular searches.
+Back Link: These are links from one site to another.
+Backlinks are an integral part of SEO as they heavily determine where a website is ranked for particular searches.
 This is especially true for Google.
-Google considers a backlinks profile for ranking a webpage or website
+Google considers a backlink profile to rank a webpage or website.

-Bridge Page: Also known as a “Doorway Page”, this is a specifically designed entry point of a website designed only for search engines.
+Bridge Page: A “Doorway Page” is a specifically designed entry point of a website designed only for search engines.
 Bridge pages often contain content written by a computer and are frequently very keyword-rich.

-Bingbot: Bingbot employs a variety of user agent strings.
-Bingbot is a crawler used by the Microsoft search engine bing is our go-to crawler, and it takes care of most of our crawling needs every day.
+Bingbot: Bingbot employs a variety of user agent strings and is a crawler used by the Microsoft search engine.
+It is our go-to crawler, and it takes care of most of our crawling needs every day.

-Blogger Outreach: Blogger outreach refers to the practice of reaching out to influential bloggers within a specific industry or niche to establish relationships, collaborate on content, and promote products or services.
-It involves contacting bloggers to pitch ideas, request guest posts, or negotiate sponsored content partnerships, to gain exposure, building brand awareness, and driving traffic to a website or blog.
+Blogger Outreach: Blogger outreach refers to reaching out to influential bloggers within a specific industry or niche to establish relationships, collaborate on content, and promote products or services.
+It involves contacting bloggers to pitch ideas, request guest posts, or negotiate sponsored content partnerships to gain exposure, build brand awareness, and drive traffic to a website or blog.

 Search Engine Glossary – C